brianglass/anastasis/files/weekday_vespers1.md

 WEEKDAY VESPERS TONE 2
 ======================

-<span style="font-size:18.0pt;mso-bidi-font-size:10.0pt">ON SUNDAY EVENING</span>
+<span style="font-size:18.0pt;mso-bidi-font-size:10.0pt">ON SUNDAY EVENING </span>

 <span style="color:red">At</span> <span style="mso-bidi-font-style:
 italic">Lord, I have cried,</span> <span style="color:red">Prosomia of the Lord.</span>

 <span style="color:red">Tone 2.
-When from the Tree.</span>
+When from the Tree. </span>

 Give me the thought of repentance, give too the desire for compunction to my lowly soul; rouse me from the sleep of dread hardness, drive away the darkness of sloth, and banish the fog of despair, that I, poor wretch, may raise my head and cling to you, O Word, and walk in your wishes.

 O Christ, alone easy to be entreated, com­passionate Word, alone supremely good and alone forbearing, I fall before you, I fervently implore you; in sup­plication I cry to you, ‘I have sinned, save, save me, the Prodigal,<a href="#_ftn1" id="_ftnref1">[1]</a> in your compassion, that with thanksgiving I may cry: Lord, give me pardon, and I shall walk in your goodness’.

-All that I have sinned against you, my God,<span style="mso-spacerun: yes">  </span>in words and deeds and in desires, all I confess, now I tell you all; for I have passed through the day and the whole time, but reached the night, full of wickedness; therefore I fall before you as I cry, ‘My Master, Master and Saviour, I have sinned, pardon and save me’.
+All that I have sinned against you, my God,  in words and deeds and in desires, all I confess, now I tell you all; for I have passed through the day and the whole time, but reached the night, full of wickedness; therefore I fall before you as I cry, ‘My Master, Master and Saviour, I have sinned, pardon and save me’.

 <span style="color:red">Others, of the Bodiless Powers.
-Same melody.</span>
+Same melody. </span>

 Come, let us praise in spiritual songs the princes of the Angels, for, as leaders of all the Bodiless choirs, they are both called Chief Captains and Archangels; for Gabriel is ruler of grace,<a href="#_ftn2" id="_ftnref2">[2]</a> and the prince of Archangels, Michael, is recognized as com­mander of law and those before Moses.<a href="#_ftn3" id="_ftnref3">[3]</a>